 Anns v Merton LBC

 The defendant Council was held to owe a duty to take reasonable care when reviewing the foundations of buildings under construction.
 They were held liable for the ‘inherent defect’ of the property itself.

 The builder of a property generally only owes a duty in the tort of negligence to future occupants or owners to take reasonable care not to cause damage to persons or property, not pure economic loss.

 The appropriate test for a duty of care in the context of professionals (where the loss is pure economic loss) is the assumption of responsibility test.
 This test is not satisfied even where the claimant owners specifically request a builder to perform specific services.

-The effect of a contract can be to either exclude a duty of care, or deny there has been any assumption of responsibility.
+A contract can either exclude a duty of care, or show there has not been an assumption of responsibility.